Puepis/Shoot-A-Mole/README.md

 ## Built With

-* [Pygame](http://www.dropwizard.io/1.0.2/docs/) - The library used to create the game
+* [Pygame](http://www.dropwizard.io/1.0.2/docs/) - The library used to launch the game and create its components

 ## Author